mlchethanupb/myworks/storage/minutes/minutes-meeting-storage 2020-08-28.md

 ## Action Points

 * Should have a look on disk usage (how fast it grows, current storage is sufficient enough or not).
-Run the python scripts for a long time and make message time more frequently on Digital Twin to see the effects of disk usage.
-May need to find another way to measure disk useage if it doesn't work for current scenario.
+Run the python scripts for a long time and make message transfer time more frequent on Digital Twin to see the effects of disk usage.
+May need to find another way to measure disk usage if it doesn't work for current scenario.
-* Setup the components on different vms and test whether they works properly on distributed system.
+* Setup the components on different vms and test whether they work properly on distributed system.
 * Use OPC UA connector for collecting the previously discussed metrics.